A Systematic Comparison of Forecasting for Gross Domestic Product in an Emergent Economy: Results and Analysis

 \subsection{Holt-Winters Method}

 Compared to the multiplicative Holt-Winters method, the additive formulation was considered the most appropriate, taking into account the sum of squared errors.
-Figure \ref{fig:hw_plot} shows the adjustment of the additive method for the Brazilian quarterly GDP data in the period 1996 to 2016 and the forecast between the years 2017 and 2019.

-It is observed that the model was able to fit the data reasonably.
-The fit also occurred significantly in periods of strong recession, such as the international financial crisis of 2008 and the period of recession in the Brazilian economy between the second quarter of 2014 and the fourth quarter of 2017.
+Figure \ref{fig:hw_plot1} shows the evolution trajectory of MAPE through the Holt-Winters Method.
+It can be seen that MAPE growth increases linearly with the steps of the forecast horizon.